OlegBadunenko/OlegBadunenko.github.io/README.md

 Performance Analysis of Universities Across Economic, Teaching, and Research Dimensions (with Akram Dehnokhalaji and Helen Higson)

-Worldwide well-being efficiency and its determinants: New insights from the Ordered Probit Stochastic Frontier Model (w/ José M. Cordero and Subal C. Kumbhakar), RR

 ## Research Grant

 ### BRIDGE